-Enter in the boxes the number of months you lived in New York City in 2003.
+Enter in the boxes the number of months you lived in New York City in 2004.
 In determining the number of months, count any period of more than one-half month as a full month.
 Do not count any period of one-half month or less.

-Example: You lived in the city of New York from November 16 to December 31, 2003.
+Example: You lived in New York City from November 16 to December 31, 2004.
 You would not count November as a month lived in New York City, but you would count December.
 Therefore, you would enter 01 on line 3.

-Since you lived in the city of New York for less than 10 months, you would enter 0 in the first box and the number of actual months in the second box.
-If you lived in the city of New York for ten, eleven, or twelve months of the year, you would enter the actual number of months (10, 11, or 12).
+Since you lived in New York City for less than 10 months, you would enter 0 in the first box and the number of actual months in the second box.
+If you lived in New York City for ten, eleven, or twelve months of the year, you would enter the actual number of months (10, 11, or 12).